Clivern/Beetle/README.md

 ## Beetle Terraform Provider

 You can find the terraform provider here https://github.com/Clivern/terraform-provider-beetle.
-It preferred to use it in order to interact with beetle API server or the [SDK](https://github.com/Clivern/Beetle/tree/master/sdk).
+It is preferred to use it in order to interact with beetle API server or build your own thing using the [SDK](https://github.com/Clivern/Beetle/tree/master/sdk).

 ## Versioning